As part of our regular Services of Light we will be holding a Taizé Prayer service in the Retrochoir of the Cathedral on Sunday May 12th at 6.00pm.

 We will gather to pray to God using chants which are used at Taizé and in an order of service suggested by the community.
-The chants have been chosen to help us reflect on our response to God who has a passion for the poor and for justice, reflecting the themes of Christian Aid Sunday.
+Today the Cathedral is exploring the theme of stewardship so the chants have been chosen to help us reflect on our response to God who gives us everything out of love for his creation.
 The chants are repeated many times as meditative prayer to help us to become centred on God, allowing God to speak to us at a deep level.

 Silence is also a major part of worship at Taizé.
 As well as some silence between chants we will hold a longer silence during our prayer.
 You are encouraged to listen to God in the silence, perhaps focussing on the icon of the Annunciation on the altar, on the Taizé cross or on the words of the reading or the chants.

 You are very welcome to join us.
-On arrival, please make your way to the far east end of the Cathedral and pick up a service sheet as you enter the Retrochoir.
+On arrival, please make your way to the far east end of the Cathedral and receive a service sheet and a candle as you enter the Retrochoir.

 The next Services of Light using songs and liturgy from the Iona Community will be on

 Sunday July 14th

 The next Taize Prayer service will be on Sunday September 8th